qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 At least the sun wasn't oppressive early in the morning.
 We made pretty good time and got to the end of the canyon after only a few hours.
-We dropped the packs and walked down as far as we could go, which ended at a long rappel down to the next chunk of the canyon.
+We dropped the packs and walked down as far as we could go, which ended at a long drop down to the next chunk of the canyon.
+From here we turned around and went back to our packs before ascending up and over the plateau.

 <img src="/static/img/canyonlands/day_3_2.jpg" />